lc-jrx/PortaBrick_Arcade/README.md

 #### Game controls
 After starting the games, the input is done via the two game controllers.

-In Snake, the left controller makes the snake turn left (counterclockwise).
+In BrickSnake, the left controller makes the snake turn left (counterclockwise).
 The right controller accordingly makes the snake turn to the right (clockwise).

-In Pong, the two controllers steer the left tennis racket.
+In BrickPong, the two controllers steer the left tennis racket.
 The left game controller makes the racket move to the left (i.e. upwards), right correspondingly to the right (i.e. downwards).
 The game controllers have a staggered sensitivity.
 A slight pressure moves the racket pixel by pixel.
 Stronger pressure on the controllers moves the racket two or more pixels in the respective direction.
 The right tennis racket is steered by the computer.

 ### Known Bugs
 #### Snake